Little Jerusalem Badlands State Park

 Studying aquifers, rivers, and streams to provide a scientific foundation for water management.

-Staff testing water quality from a well sample
+Staff testing a water sample from a well

-Assessing groundwater quality in aquifers across the state of Kansas
+Assessing groundwater quality in aquifers across the state.

 Drill rig in Barber County